awb-i4o/awb-i4o/README.md

-- 👋 Hi, I’m @awb-i4o – an Android and backend developer in Team MAD / Kappa at idealo.
+- 👋 Hi, I’m @awb-i4o – an Android and backend developer at Team MAD / Kappa at idealo.

 <!---
 awb-i4o/awb-i4o is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.